coostdocs/codoc/content/en/co/log.md

 );
 ```

-- By default, co/log writes logs to a local file.
+- By default, `co.log` writes logs to a local file.
 Users can set a callback to write logs to different destinations through this API.
 - The parameter `cb` is the callback.
 In the first version (for level log), cb has 2 parameters, a pointer to the log buffer and its length.
 In the second version (for TLOG), cb has 3 parameters, the first is the topic, the last two parameters are the same as in the 1st version.
 The buffer may contain multiple logs.
 - The parameter `flags` is new in v3.0, the default is 0, it can be a combination of the following options:
    - `log::log2local`, also write logs to local file.